-I am strongly committed to making a difference to policy and practice in the field of counselling and vision impairment.
-I am a member of Cross Party Advisory Group on Vision Impairment at Scottish Parliament and I was on the Scottish Vision Strategy Advisory Board from 2010 – 2016.
-I was also involved in the Scottish Government’s review of Certification and registration in 2017, which was led by Professor Carrie McEwan.
+I am a member of Cross -Party Advisory Group on Vision Impairment at Scottish Parliament and I was a member of the Scottish Vision Strategy Advisory Board from 2010 - 2016.

 Nearly 2,000,000 people in the UK are blind or partially sighted and, with an ageing demographic, the prevalence of acquired sight loss is rising.
 There is growing recognition of the need to provide accessible healthcare and emotional support services for blind and partially sighted people.
 My research at Abertay University contributes to this objective.